gpigna0/shimmer/README.md

 # shimmer

-A utility to automatically control your screen's brightness on Linux.
+A utility to automatically control your devices' brightness on Linux.
 _*shimmer*_ can also be used to control the brightness similarly to [brightnessctl](https://github.com/Hummer12007/brightnessctl) from which this program takes inspiration. _*shimmer*_ is also highly customizable, giving you the possibility to adjust